An award-winning, milestone plant for the desalination industry

-A milestone event for the desalination industry, Ashkelon was by far the world’s largest and most advanced desalination plant at the time.
-The Ashkelon plant offered mega-production capacity of up to 330,000 m3/day, at a cost that undercut the optimistic forecasts of many industry analysts.
-As such, the successful completion of the plant opened new horizons for the international desalination industry – and established IDE as the clear leader of the industry’s mega-SWRO desalination space.
-In 2009, due to the unqualified success of the plant, it was expanded by nearly 20% to 392,000 m3/day, providing clean water for more than a million people in Israel.
+When completed, Ashkelon was by far the world’s largest and most advanced desalination plant.
+With a huge capacity of up to 330,000 m3/day and with extremely high efﬁciency levels, the Ashkelon plant achieved one of the world’s lowest ever prices for desalinated water.
+In 2010, due to the unmatched success of the plant, it was expanded by nearly 20% to 392,000 m3/day, providing clean water for more than a million people.

-COST LEADERSHIP: Set a new benchmark for the cost of desalinated water.
+Cost leadership - sets a new benchmark for low cost of desalinated water

-TECHNOLOGY LEADERSHIP: First use of IDE’s proprietary Pressure Center Design, Triple Line Intake, ERS (Energy Recovery System) and a unique, patented Boron Removal System for increased efﬁciency and signiﬁcantly reduced water costs
+Technological leadership - ﬁrst use of IDE’s proprietary Pressure Center Design, Triple Line Intake, ERS (Energy Recovery System) and a unique, patented Boron Removal System for increased efﬁciency and signiﬁcantly reduced water costs

 “The world’s largest SWRO desalination facility that raises the ambition of the whole RO sector…achieved one of the lowest prices for desalinated water in the world…the project’s achievements may take many years to match…” (Global Water Intelligence Magazine, January 2006).